itsudo/intel_galileo/README.md

 # Intel::Galileo

-Gem for interacting with Intel Galileo board
+Gem for interacting with Intel Galileo board.
+So far it only works with digital pins.

 ## Installation